aws-cloudformation/aws-cloudformation-resource-providers-opensearchserverless/aws-opensearchserverless-accesspolicy/docs/README.md

 #### Policy

-The JSON policy document that you want to use as the content for the new policy
+The JSON policy document that is the content for the policy

 _Required_: No